-The right side of this hub was identical to that of the AW hub, and it would fit into an AW shell.
+The right side of this hub was identical to that of the AW hub, and the internals would fit into an AW shell.
 The planet cage and axle assemblies were different.

 Generator and drum-brake versions followed in 1946 and 1949.
-They used a narrower planet cage, to make room for the generator or brake.
+They used a narrower planet cage and plunger-type low-gear pawls, to make room for the generator or brake.

 Many cyclists converted the FW four-speed into a five-speed by adding a separate shifter for the sun gears.
 This was a hot ticket for a club-riding bicycle, back around 1950.

-Sturmey-Archer also made other four-speed hubs with narrower ratios, to appeal to club cyclists and racers, but they are outside the scope of this article.
-You may read about them on Tony Hadland's site and the Sturmey-Archer Heritage site, and in John Allen's documentation of gear ratios.
+Sturmey-Archer also made other four-speed hubs with narrower ratios, to appeal to club cyclists and racers.
+You may read more about them on Tony Hadland's site and the Sturmey-Archer Heritage site, and in John Allen's documentation of gear ratios.
 John Forester's writeup about these hubs is now on this site.

 The S5 5-speed hub worked like the converted FW hubs.
 Most of the internal parts were the same as for the FW, and the right side including the gear ring remained the same as for the AW.
 The S5 used two cables: